techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `player.profile.complete`

-`digitisation.download` is also recorded by the Talis Elevate player when the content has originated from Copyright Clearance.
-This is in addition to `player.download`.

 | Column | Description | Example |
 | --- | --- | --- |
 | `dimension_1` | The tenancy short code | `broadminster` |